 I had no intention of being cavalier about the physicality of the endeavor I was undertaking.
 I planned to incorporate every tip and trick I knew of to make the ceiling work a happy experience.
 If you are considering painting your dining room ceiling to look like a renaissance masterpiece, or just curious, read on for my best tips for making it through your decorative ceiling project with your head on straight.

 It may sound unromantic and not very creative, but when painting a ceiling, efficiency is key.
 You want to spend more time planning (and have all the details clear with the client) to save time on puttering, false starts and re-do’s.
 I like to have conversations with my clients on a daily basis about the progress so that there are no surprises midway along.
 I am at a great advantage in this regard over Michelangelo, who had a hard time getting a regular audience with the pope.

-A few other ways that Michelangelo’s ceiling project is different from mine:
+A few other ways that Michelangelo’s ceiling masterpiece is different from mine:

-Michelangelo took four years to paint the Sistene Chapel but not because he was a slow painter.
+Michelangelo took four years to paint the Sistine Chapel but not because he was a slow painter.
 He faced chronic inefficiencies.
-He painted “God in the act of Creation”, his most iconic scene, in a single day.
+He painted “God in the act of Creation,” his most iconic scene, in a single day.

-For those of you considering a longer project, here are my top three hacks for staying healthy while painting a ceiling:
+For those of you considering a longer project, here are my top three hacks for staying healthy while ceiling painting: